-In 1490 and between 1506-1508 the castle was besieged a number of times in vain.
-In 1512 the then resident Johan van Wisch surrendered, but it was not until 1523 that the Duke of Gelre succeeded in taking possession of the robber knight castle and dismantling the defensive work.
-At the end of the eighteenth century, only the front gate was still standing.
-The Staring family, of which the poet A.C.W.
-Staring is one of the best known, is inextricably linked to De Wildenborch.
+In 1490 and between 1506-1508 the castle was besieged several times in vain.
+In 1512 the then occupant Johan van Wisch surrendered, but it was not until 1523 that the Duke of Gelre succeeded in seizing the looted castle and dismantling its defences.
+At the end of the 18th century, only the front gate remained standing.
+The Staring family, of whom the poet A.C.W.
+Staring is one of the most famous, is inextricably linked with De Wildenborch.
 They started rebuilding De Wildenborch in 1782.
-A residential wing was built against the gate tower and the gate itself was later converted in neo-Roman style.
+A residential wing was built against the gate tower and later the gate itself was rebuilt in neo-Romanesque style.

 The estate consists of a castle with round tower and side wings, a building house with attached coach house and 38 hectares of garden, partly landscaped in English landscape style and partly parkland.
 There are large ponds around the house.
 The house is privately occupied and cannot be visited.
 A visit to the gardens is possible.
 Special is the sculpture garden.

 Wildenborch Country Estate